Top Bar

 Veterans

 Any new veteran moving into Vernon needs to have their discharge (DD-214) on file with the Town Clerk.
-The original form DD-214 has to be filed with the Town Clerk before October 1, 2023 in order to receive benefits on the 2023 Grand List.
+The original form DD-214 has to be filed with the Town Clerk before October 1, 2024 in order to receive benefits on the 2024 Grand List.
 If a veteran had lived in Vernon and moved away, and has now returned, they need to notify the Assessor's Office in order to reactivate their veteran exemption.
 Any claimant still serving and unable to appear in person may forward to the assessor annually a written statement, signed by the commanding officer of their unit or by the presentation of a notarized statement of a parent, guardian, spouse or legal representative of the claimant.
 The time served has to have been during wartime.
 Any veteran that is income-limited that has not reapplied since last year should also contact the Assessor's Office.
 If there are any questions, please call the Assessor's Office at 860-870-3625.
 For more info click here: Veteran Pamphlet - General Info.

 Members of the National Guard who performed homeland security duties under Title 32 for 90 days or more on or after August 2, 1990 may be entitled to an exemption.

-Active Military: Active Servicemembers are entitled to an exemption on one motor vehicle per year.
+Active Military: Active Service members are entitled to an exemption on one motor vehicle per year.
 To qualify, they must file an Armed Forces Exemption Form each year and return it to the assessor of the town in which the automobile is registered.
 Filing Deadline: filing is to be not later than December 31st following the date the property tax is due.

 Dates of Wars and other recognized military campaigns and operations under the State Statute 27-103, as amended by Public Act 03-85 are listed here: Dates of Wars for Veteran exemptions.